 This is a list of SRPG and TBS games with a high level of strategic depth, variety, and difficulty.
-This is not a comprehensive list but it's a good start.
-If all you've ever played is Final Fantasy Tactics, Disgaea, and Idea Factory titles, the challenges on this list will be a good reminder of how skilled (or not) you are at the "strategy" portion of the SRPG (or turn based tactical level strategy) genre.
-All of the games listed cannot be trivialized by stat grinding, excessive save/loading, preorder bonuses, etc. That's right - none of these challenges can be overcome by grinding, it’s all about using your brain.
+This is not a comprehensive list but it’s a good start.
+If all you’ve ever played is Final Fantasy Tactics, Disgaea, and Idea Factory titles, the challenges on this list will be a good reminder of how skilled (or not) you are at the ‘strategy’ portion of the SRPG (or turn based tactical level) genre.
+All of the games listed cannot be undermined by stat grinding, excessive save/loading, preorder bonuses, etc. That’s right – none of these challenges can be overcome by grinding, it’s all about using your brain.

-All of the games listed are developer provided challenges, not player defined challenges.
-That means the challenge is hard coded into the game by the developer and not something imagined up by a player to make up for a developer that didn't balance their game or add an effective scoring system.
+All of the games listed are also developer provided challenges, not player defined challenges.
+That means the challenge is hard coded into the game by the developer and not something imagined up by a player to make up for a lazy or incompetent developer that didn’t feel like adding a useful scoring system or balancing their game.

 Fire Emblem Thracia 776 (SNES): SSS Rank.